-At this school we take a zero-tolerance approach to peer-on-peer abuse.
+At this school we take a zero-tolerance approach to child-on-child abuse.

-- 1.1 Throughout this appendix reference will be made to the terms, perpetrator, and victim.
+- 1.1 Throughout this appendix reference will be made to the terms perpetrator and victim.
 These terms appear within DfE guidance such as Keeping Children Safe in Education and are easily understood.
-These terms are being used within this document to aid the flow of sentences however when discussing incidents of peer-on-peer abuse with children, parents, or carers the term perpetrator should be replaced with 'child who has displayed X behaviour' and victim should be replaced with 'child who has experienced X behaviour'. - 1.2 All staff should be aware that children can abuse other children (often referred to as peer-onpeer abuse) and that it can happen both inside and outside of school and online.
-It is important that all staff recognise the indicators and signs of peer-on-peer abuse and know how to identify it and respond to reports. - 1.3 Peer on peer abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between peers - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes, and online sexual harassment, which may be standalone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery) - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm; and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element) - 1.4 It is essential that all staff understand the importance of challenging inappropriate behaviours between peers, that are abusive in nature.
-Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it. - 1.5 The initial response to a report of peer-on-peer abuse from a child is incredibly important.
-How we respond to a report can encourage or undermine the confidence of future victims of peer-on-peer abuse to report or come forward. - 1.6 It is important to note that children may not find it easy to tell staff about their abuse verbally.
+These terms are being used within this document to aid the flow of sentences however when discussing incidents of child-on-child abuse with children, parents, or carers the term perpetrator will be replaced with 'child who has displayed X behaviour' and victim will be replaced with 'child who has experienced X behaviour'. - All staff will be aware that children can abuse other children (often referred to as child-on-child abuse) and that it can happen both inside and outside of school and online.
+It is important that all staff recognise the indicators and signs of child-on-child abuse and know how to identify it and respond to reports. - 1.3 Child on child abuse is most likely to include, but may not be limited to: - bullying (including cyberbullying, prejudice-based and discriminatory bullying) - abuse in intimate personal relationships between children (teenage relationship abuse) - physical abuse such as hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm (this may include an online element which facilitates, threatens and/or encourages physical abuse) - sexual violence, such as rape, assault by penetration and sexual assault; (this may include an online element which facilitates, threatens and/or encourages sexual violence) - sexual harassment, such as sexual comments, remarks, jokes, and online sexual harassment, which may be standalone or part of a broader pattern of abuse - causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - consensual and non-consensual sharing of nudes and semi-nude images and or videos (also known as sexting or youth produced sexual imagery) - upskirting, which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress, or alarm and - initiation/hazing type violence and rituals (this could include activities involving harassment, abuse or humiliation used as a way of initiating a person into a group and may also include an online element). - 1.4 All staff understand the importance of challenging inappropriate behaviours between children, that are actually abusive in nature.
+Downplaying certain behaviours, for example dismissing sexual harassment as "just banter", "just having a laugh", "part of growing up" or "boys being boys" can lead to a culture of unacceptable behaviours, an unsafe environment for children and in worst case scenarios a culture that normalises abuse leading to children accepting it as normal and not coming forward to report it. - 1.5 All staff understand that children may not find it easy to tell staff about their abuse verbally.
 Children can show signs or act in ways that they hope adults will notice and react to.
 In some cases, the victim may not make a direct report.
 For example, a friend may make a report, or a member of school staff may overhear a conversation that suggests a child has been harmed or a child's own behaviour might indicate that something is wrong.
-If staff have any concerns about a child's welfare, they should act on them immediately rather than wait to be told.
+If staff have any concerns about a child's welfare, they will act on them immediately rather than wait to be told.